kang-lab/BERT-introduction/README.md

 ## BERT classifier
 To create a BERT classifier, you can either choose a huggingface wrapper or create your own task-specific wrapper.

-There are many wrapper created by huggingface for a lot of use cases such as `BertForNextSentencePrediction`, `BertForSequenceClassification`, `BertForMultipleChoice`, and `BertFotQuestionAnswering`.
+There are many wrapper created by huggingface for a lot of use cases such as `BertForNextSentencePrediction`, `BertForSequenceClassification`, `BertForMultipleChoice`, and `BertForQuestionAnswering`.
 You can check this huggingface docs for details on how to use a wrapper.
 They normally give an example with good explanation:

 ```
 import torch